 After this there is a tarmac road, popular with tractors and vans pulling trailers of hunting dogs, which winds, and winds, and rolls over the mountains several miles to the road to Seville.
-To be honest it would all be a lot easier in something other than a right-hand drive Peugeot GTI but we can’t afford anything higher off the ground that actually starts.
+It would all be easier to navigate in something other than a right-hand drive Peugeot.
+I didn’t much like driving on the wrong side on roundabouts, bends, motorway slip roads at first.

 I couldn’t recall the advice given for navigating the track in bad conditions, and so this first rain had me puzzled.
 Was it roll it in neutral?
 Or put it in second and step on it?
 I don’t know.
 I got halfway up sideways and then, feeling that I had had enough, left the car under a tree where it sunk into the soil.

 I hiked the rest of the way (with 10 litres of water and 2 litres of wine), collected wood, lit a fire, and sat down with a drink.
 It was at this point one of the cats trotted by with its first catch, a mouse flushed out of its flooded hole.
 I made efforts to herd him and his captive prey outside but he wasn’t having any of it, given the rain.
 I tried to relax and enjoy the wine while the life and death struggle continued behind the settee, in the bathroom, the bedroom, up and down the stairs . . . audible even over the interminable singing competition that is always on the one television channel I can get when I can get a channel at all.
 Much later, afterwards, I went and dealt with the aftermath, swearing and whimpering as I gathered the remains and padded outside into the wet dark to send them flying over the wall.
 It’s been a day of challenges and I’m glad to see it over although there will be much more in the way of killings and rain to come.